Saints Peter and Paul Catholic Church (Sandusky, Ohio): Patrons

 Sts.
-Peter & Paul Italian Catholic Church celebrates their parish feast day on June 29, the Solemnity of Sts.
+Peter & Paul Catholic Church celebrates their parish feast day on June 29, the Solemnity of Sts.
 Peter and Paul.
 These two leading saints are considered the founders of the See of Rome, through their preaching, ministry, and martyrdom there.
 There are two stain glass windows behind the sanctuary in the center apse featuring St. Peter & St. Paul.
 Also, you may find two statues in the South apse near the Holy Face Of Jesus, of St. Peter & St. Paul.

 Organ

-The Organ at Sts.
-Peter & Paul Italian Catholic Church is a 1981 Shantz Pipe Organ.
+The Organ in the church is a 1981 Shantz Pipe Organ.
 It was installed in 1981.
 It has 1,591 pipes with 27 ranks.
 It has an electro-pneumatic chest with 4 divisions, 3 manuals, 21 stops, and 38 registers.
 It is in good condition and is used at all masses.
 This organ is state of the art.
 The organ is prominently featured in the center apse, behind the sanctuary.